 UDOIT Accessibility is a course-wide accessibility checker integrated with Canvas from CIDI Labs.
 UDOIT (pronounced “You Do It”) stands for the Universal Design Online Inspection Tool.
 This exciting new tool scans your Canvas course, generates a report of accessibility issues that could impact students ability to learn, and provides resources and suggestions for addressing the issues.
 Use this article to guide you through accessing UDOIT Accessibility, running a scan, and interpreting the results through the prompted errors and suggestions.
-For additional support, schedule a one-on-one with an OTL Instructional Designer, check out CidiLabs UDOIT User Guide, or visit our blog “This is How We Do It: Using UDOIT Accessibility to make your Canvas Courses More Accessible.”
+For additional support, check out the CidiLabs UDOIT User Guide, or visit our blog “This is How We Do It: Using UDOIT Accessibility to make your Canvas Courses More Accessible.”

 Getting Started with UDOIT Accessibility